bytecascade11/astrobyte/src/data/blog/the-truth-about-ai-jobs.md

 ---
 title: "The Truth About 'AI Will Take Your Job' — What Tech Blogs Aren’t Saying"
-description: "A deep, unsensational analysis of how AI is unbundling jobs, collapsing worker leverage, and reshaping careers in ways reskilling alone cannot fix."
+description: "A grounded, unsensational look at how AI is unbundling jobs, eroding worker leverage, and reshaping careers in ways reskilling alone can’t fix."
 pubDatetime: 2025-12-21T00:00:00Z
 author: "iSamuel"
 slug: the-truth-about-ai-jobs